 If a layer group in Mapbox Studio includes sublayers that are turned off, those sublayers will also be turned off when the map is added to Tableau, and the layer group will appear as a single layer in the Map Layers pane.
 If the layer group is turned off in Tableau, then back on, all of that layer group's sublayers will be turned on.

 Map layers are different from data layers in Tableau.
 In Tableau, Data Layers are pre-built tiles that include demographic information by various levels, like State and County.
 Data layers and Mapbox are independent of one another in Tableau.
 For more information about how data layers work, see Customise How Your Map Looks(Link opens in a new window).

-Note: When you add custom map from Mapbox Studio into Tableau, the data for all layers are imported, even if those layers are turned off.
+Note: When you add a custom map from Mapbox Studio, Tableau imports the data for every layer, even if the layer is turned off.
 Your map's performance could be affected if it includes many layers and sublayers.
 To improve performance, add or remove layers and sublayers in Mapbox Studio before adding your map to Tableau.

 Use Web Map Service (WMS) Servers(Link opens in a new window)

 Save a Map Source(Link opens in a new window)